INSPIRE-MIF/INSPIRE-in-your-Country/DE/Country_fiches/DE-Country_fiches-2024.md

 The integration into „Maintenance and Implementation Framework“ has established a closer cooperation with other Member States.

-The cooperation between different administrations has been improved through the creation of a web-based collaboration platform (GDI-DE Wiki).
+The cooperation between different administrations has been improved through the creation of a web-based collaboration platform ([GDI-DE Wiki](https://wiki.gdi-de.org/)).

+In the context of developing guidance for the implementation of the Implementing Act on High-value Datasets, the Coordination Office and Working Groups have actively contributed to the [FAQ pages for data providers](https://www.govdata.de/web/guest/hochwertige-datensaetze) on the GovData portal.

 ### Functioning and coordination of the infrastructure <a name="functioning"></a>